multani/gcp-changelog/content/google-kubernetes-engine/index.md

 ### Feature

 The accelerator-optimized A4X VM, an exascale platform based on [NVIDIA GB200 NVL72](https://www.nvidia.com/en-us/data-center/gb200-nvl72/), is now Generally Available on GKE.
 A4X is the first GPU VM to run on Arm with the NVIDIA GB200 Grace Blackwell Superchips.
 You can use A4X to run your large artificial intelligence (AI) models, machine learning (ML), and high performance computing (HPC) workloads.

+**Important:** Updated on September 25, 2025.
+The GKE version support for the A4X machine series in this feature note was listed incorrectly.
+For more information, see the **Issue** published on [September 25, 2025](https://cloud.google.com/kubernetes-engine/docs/release-notes#September_25_2025).
+The correct versions are now listed as follows.

-The A4X machine type is available as `a4x-highgpu-4g` in the us-central1-a zone with the following GKE versions or later:
+The A4X machine type is available as `a4x-highgpu-4g` in the us-central1-a zone with the following GKE versions:

-* GKE Standard: 1.32.4-gke.1106000
+* For GKE Standard 1.32, use 1.32.8-gke.1108000 or later.
-* GKE Autopilot: 1.33.2-gke.1134000
+* For GKE Autopilot 1.33, use 1.33.4-gke.1036000 or later.

 To create GKE clusters with A4X, see the following instructions: